FaizanAhmed2008/DevOps-Learning-Journal/README.md

 - `Git-Github/` — Git and GitHub notes, command examples, and workflow practice.
 - `GitLab/` — GitLab learning notes, merge request flow, runner basics, and permission/security notes.
 - `Docker/` — notes on Docker basics, containerization, and how I practice building and running containers.
+- `Kubernetes/` — notes on Kubernetes concepts, cluster management, and hands-on practice with pods, services, and deployments.
 - `README.md` — this overview of my learning journal.
 - '